UTSCCSCC01/projectf21-gmt-8-gang/README.md

 We aim to work with certain restaurant chains/groceries stores that will accept this currency, so that donors will be certain their charitable donation can only be spent on specific locations (i.e Tim hortons/ Walmarts)

 # Installation:
-Front end: Kotlin
+Front end: Android Studio (Java)
-Back end: Spring boot
+Back end: Java
 Database: MongoDB